Mathematical Analysis of Amoebas

 Through modeling the complex and adaptive swarm-like behaviors of the system of amoeba in response to external stimuli, the improved understanding of collective behavior can be applied to develop more efficient optimization techniques and neurocomputing research.
 The simulation of amoeba motility effectively showcases its potential to create advanced algorithms with efficient problem-solving capabilities that draw upon the principles of collective intelligence.

 While specific amoebae use mathematical concepts behaviorally, studies also show evidence of the organisms using them structurally.
-The amoeboid cytoplasm is a very crowded place, containing various organelles, freely diffusing proteins, and storage vacuoles.
-It also includes curious inclusions that are not used in metabolism, as energy sources or as sites of energetic transformation (Daniels & Breyer, 1968).
+The amoeboid cytoplasm is a very crowded place, containing various , freely diffusing , and storage vacuoles.
+It also includes curious inclusions that are not used in , as energy sources or as sites of energetic transformation (Daniels & Breyer, 1968).
 Notably, amoebae contain crystalline granules, referred to as amoeboid crystals.
 It was originally hypothesized that these crystal structures were used as sources of energy during periods when the organism experienced starvation, however studies have shown that energy sources drawn upon by starved amoebae are proteins and lipids.

 The cytoplasmic crystals are instead composed of nitrogenous waste products; mainly triuret, also known as carbonyl diurea.
 They appear to be waste deposits for the organism.
 In support of this finding, the number of crystals appears to have a positive linear relationship with the age of the amoeba; older amoebae have more cytoplasmic crystals, whereas younger ones show proportionately smaller inclusions (Taylor, 1962).
 As the amoeba ages, it produces more and more waste, therefore the amount stored in the cytoplasm increases (Luce & Pohl, 1935).